FedericoBruzzone/chorus_effect_audio/README.md

 ### Third step

-Now, you can re-open the "Shimmer" project, and pressing with the right button on "Shimmer_VST3" and in debug menu you can set the path of your AudioPluginHost (.\Documents\JUCE\extras\AudioPluginHost\Builds\VisualStudio2022\x64\Debug\App\AudioPluginHost.exw) on command space.
+Now, you can re-open the "Chorus" project, and pressing with the right button on "chorus_effect_VST3" and in debug menu you can set the path of your AudioPluginHost (.\Documents\JUCE\extras\AudioPluginHost\Builds\VisualStudio2022\x64\Debug\App\AudioPluginHost.exw) on command space.

-And, pressing with the right button on "Shimmer_VST3" another time, and click "Set as Sturtup project".
+And, pressing with the right button on "chorus_effect_VST3" another time, and click "Set as Sturtup project".

 Now, try to run the Shimmer with Local Windows Debugger button.